miki151/keeperrl_wiki/Creature/Trait/Feature/LastingEffects.md

 Usage
 =====

-1. Used with [ItemTypes](ItemTypes "wikilink") to specify variations of those items
+1. Used with [/keeperrl_wiki/ItemTypes](/keeperrl_wiki/ItemTypes "wikilink") to specify variations of those items
 2. Used to define special traits for immigrants.